 - Obscene, threatening or harassing telecommunication or other electronic communications

-The Oklahoma District Attorney's Council has a website called Just for Victims with links to information and assistance for crime victims.
-The Oklahoma Department of Corrections has a Victim Services Division as well.
+The Oklahoma District Attorney’s Council has a website called Just for Victims with links to information and assistance for crime victims.
+The Oklahoma Department of Corrections has a Victim Services Unit as well.

 For information on victims’ compensation in Oklahoma, visit the Oklahoma Crime Victims Compensation Program website, or contact them by telephone at (405) 264-5006 or toll-free at (800) 745-6098.

 You may learn more about crimes by calling your local police department, sheriff’s department, or district attorney’s office.
 See our OK Sheriff Departments page for the contact information for your local sheriff’s department.